 - Custom Font Not Displaying Issue

-Steps to Change Font Family in Flutter
+Steps to add or change Font Family in Flutter

 To change font family in Flutter, first of all, you need to get the fonts, put them inside your project, add the fonts to

 pubspec.yaml file and then use them in your dart file.